 HP develops as a result of the immunologically mediated events and the physiologic consequences that occur in the lung after inhalation of the responsible antigen in a sensitized individual.
-The offending agents may be bacterial (e.g. thermophilic actinomycetes), fungal (e.g. Alternaria, Aspergillus, Trichosporon), animal proteins (e.g. serum avian proteins), plant or insect proteins, low molecular weight chemicals (e.g. acid anhydrides, isocyanates, metal working fluids, pharmaceutical agents), or others which are yet undefined (1-9).
+The offending agents may be bacterial (e.g. thermophilic actinomycetes), fungal (e.g. Alternaria, Aspergillus, Trichosporon), animal proteins (e.g. serum avian proteins), plant or insect proteins, low molecular weight chemicals (e.g. acid anhydrides, isocyanates, metal working fluids, pharmaceutical agents), or others which are yet undefined [7-9].

-Because of the great variety and ubiquity of the potential causative agents of HP, many individuals are exposed to them as part of their occupational, domestic or recreational environments.
-The prevalence of the disease, however, seems to be lower than 20 years ago (4).
-Most of the causative antigens have been recognized in a wide variety of occupations; thus, once the offending agent has been identified, it can be avoided and the disease prevented.
-Occupations in which there is exposure to moldy materials are particularly associated with the development of HP, for example, farmers, mushroom and tobacco workers.
-Other workers at particular risk include woodworkers, maple bark strippers, stucco workers, malt workers, bird fanciers, pigeon breeders, machine operators and foundry workers (1-9).
+Because of the great variety and ubiquity of the potential causative agents of HP, many individuals are exposed to them as part of their occupational, domestic, or recreational environments.
+Most of the causative antigens have been recognized in a wide variety of occupations; thus, once the offending agent has been identified, it can be avoided, and the disease can be prevented.
+Occupations where there is exposure to moldy materials are particularly associated with the development of HP, such as farmers, mushroom, and tobacco workers.
+Other workers at particular risk include woodworkers, maple bark strippers, stucco workers, malt workers, bird fanciers, pigeon breeders, machine operators, and foundry workers.

 In general, there appears to be a direct relationship between the intensity of antigen exposure and the development of HP.
-Intensity (concentration) and duration of exposure to the antigen, frequency of exposure, particle size, and antigen solubility may influence disease latency, prevalence, severity and course (4,5).
+Intensity (concentration) and duration of exposure to the antigen, frequency of exposure, particle size, and antigen solubility may influence disease latency, prevalence, severity and course [6,10].
 It is believed that acute HP usually results from intense intermittent exposure to inhaled antigens and that subacute HP results from a less intense but more persistent exposure.
 Chronic HP usually develops from acute or subacute forms of the disease.
 There may be an exposure threshold that has to be exceeded before acute and perhaps subacute forms of HP develop.
-The risk of HP is low under this exposure threshold and high beyond it, with a dose/effect relationship (5).
-Concurrent environmental factors may influence the development of HP, for example, HP occurs more frequently in nonsmokers than in smokers (possibly by impairment of macrophage function).
-In some circumstances, the onset of HP in sensitized asymptomatic subjects may be precipitated by additional lung inflammation, for example after viral or bacterial infection.
-The fact that many of the antigens of HP also have adjuvant properties that enable them to activate complement and release cytokines directly may also be relevant (4,5).
-In addition, exposure to airborne endotoxins, which is common in the workplaces associated with HP, potentiates antigen-specific airway inflammation and allergen responses (10).
+The risk of HP is low under this exposure threshold and high beyond it, with a dose/effect relationship .

 Figure 1.
 Natural history of hypersensitivity pneumonitis.

 Host risk factors are poorly characterized, with the exception of those linked to exposure factors.
 HP is more common in males than in females, predominating in middle-aged individuals, which is likely to reflect the characteristics of the exposed working population.
-As happens with other immune-mediated lung diseases, there is some evidence of a genetic predisposition, which, acting together with a specific environmental factor, leads to disease expression.
+Concurrent environmental factors may influence the development of HP, for example, HP occurs more frequently in nonsmokers than in smokers (possibly by impairment of macrophage function).

 There is no evidence of a clear genetic susceptibility to develop HP.
-Several studies have implicated links between HLA types and HP, with an increased occurrence of HLA DR7 in pigeon fancier's lung (12), HLA B8 in pigeon fancier's lung and farmer's lung (13), and HLA-DQw3 in Japanese summer-type HP (14).
-Other studies, however, have found no association with HLA types (5).
+Several studies have implicated links between HLA types and HP, with an increased occurrence of HLA DR7 in pigeon fancier’s lung , HLA B8 in pigeon fancier’s lung and farmer’s lung , and HLA-DQw3 in Japanese summer-type HP .
+Other studies, however, have found no association with HLA types .

 HP is a complex dynamic clinical disorder that varies in its initial presentation and clinical course.
-The disease can present as an acute, subacute or chronic form (1-4).
-This traditional classification, although still clinically useful, may cause some confusion as it is often assumed that there is a progression from acute to chronic disease if antigen exposure continues.
+The disease can present as an acute, subacute, or chronic form [1,2,6].
+This traditional classification, although still clinically useful, may cause some confusion, as it is often assumed that there is a progression from acute to chronic disease if antigen exposure continues.
 In fact, the interaction of antigen exposure and host response in the initiation and progression of the disease is considerably more complex than this, and the clinical course of the disease is unpredictable [3, 10].
 In fact, nonspecific interstitial pneumonitis, usual interstitial pneumonia, and bronchiolitis obliterans organizing pneumonia (BOOP) may be the sole histologic expression of the disease.

 This stage is similar to the chronic form in that dyspnea develops insidiously, but these patients also have discrete episodes of acute symptoms after antigen exposure.